 BUT- we’re having trouble making ends meet and are behind in the rent, and facing possible eviction.
 We need several thousand dollars BY NEXT WEEK to stay here. $20k would get us out of debt and able to start fresh with a reorganized business plan.
 We’re working on the business to be more sustainable, seeking partnerships and subletters for part of the space, and thinking of any solutions that would let us keep serving the Cambridge arts community.

 (For info on tax deductible contributions please contact Tom: Out of the Blue Community Arts is a 501C3 charitable organization.)

 - RENT our space for your gala or event.
 (Contact Tom to arrange.)

 - SUBLET some space or PARTNER with us in making this a multi-use, inclusive community.
 Your arts-related business can have a home here.
 (Contact Tom to arrange.)

 (More ideas are happening fast, like a sidewalk yard sale coming up soon, and seeking a business consultant to help revamp our policies and organizational structure.
 We’re serious about staying alive and doing this right– it would be very sad for the Boston area to lose another accessible arts space.)

 A letter from Tom Tipton:

-“Finally, in reference to all members of the community, since moving to it’s present location the Gallery has been able to better reach out to not just those who are disabled but also to the wide range of various cultural, religious, and ethnic backgrounds of not only Cambridge but the wider metropolitan area as well.
-Out of the Blue Gallery exists for every ones creative efforts and enjoyment.”
+Since moving to its present location, the Gallery has been able to better reach out those who are disabled, and of those of various cultural, religious, and ethnic backgrounds.
+Community members not only of Cambridge, but in the wider metropolitan area as well.
+Out of the Blue Too Gallery exists for everyone’s creative efforts and enjoyment.
+Thank you.

-—Tom Tipton, Founder of Out of the Blue Gallery
+Founder of Out of the Blue Too Gallery